Unruly tourists: Christmas tree nicked from Auckland petrol station

-The rowdy English family travelling New Zealand can officially be dubbed as Grinches after they allegedly stole a Christmas tree from an Auckland petrol station.
+The rowdy English family travelling New Zealand can be dubbed Grinches after they allegedly stole a Christmas tree from an Auckland petrol station.

 Footage captured on CCTV cameras at Caltex in Albany snared the moment four members of the family enter the store on December 7.